Results of the Work – 5.9.23

 Bob

-So thanks for your prayers for the ministry and evangelism today o\if you had a chance.
-God truly blessed the work.
+Thanks so much for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.
+I’m close to seeing 150 student trust in Christ this school year.

 In Him,